turingschool/front-end-curriculum/lessons/module-1/syllabus-overview.md

 * Understand the what and why for testing libraries and difference between test runner and assertion library.
 * Capable of test driving code with unit tests in mocha/chai.
-* Capable of test driving code with feature tests using Selenium.
 * Employ cross browser testing regularly throughout development.
 * Leverage test failure messages to debug and diagnose issues.